 [Yellowknife residents] have such a tradition of salvaging, and have for generations — it's just so entrenched in their culture.
 It was a really good opportunity to actually have access.

-Seeing the relationship these residents have with their dump and the direct connection they have with their own waste — it's something I've never actually experienced before, or something most people living in ultra-developed urban areas are really accustomed to.
+Seeing the relationship these residents have with their dump and the direct connection they have with their own waste — it's not something I've actually experienced before, or something most people living in ultra-developed urban areas are really accustomed to.
 Where do you think that disconnect stems from, and how do you think it's impacted us as a whole?

-ELLIOTT: I think there are a lot of things.
-One thing that didn't make it into the film, but I thought was interesting, was one of the salvagers saying how much more connected everybody in town is to what they throw away, because they can actually see it.
+ELLIOTT: I think there are lots of things.
+One thing that didn't make it into the film, but I thought was interesting, was one of the salvagers saying how much more connected everybody in town is to what they throw away — because they can actually see it.
 We don't.
 We leave it on the curb or throw it in the bin in the basement of our apartment buildings.
 But they can go there — a lot of them drop their own garbage off.
 And because they have such a salvaging culture, a lot of people think twice about what they're throwing out and bring it instead to the salvage area, because they're like, "Oh, someone might need this bookshelf or this old vacuum."

-I think part of what happens in communities like ours, and all over the U.S. — because again, it's not just urban areas, I looked to smaller communities as well — it's understandable from a liability perspective, but the problem is when you restrict people from accessing the dump, people become separated from what they're discarding.
+I think part of what happens in communities like ours, and all over the U.S. — because again, it's not just urban areas, I looked to smaller communities as well — it's understandable from a liability perspective, but the problem is when you restrict people from accessing the dump, they become separated from what they're discarding.
 It's out of sight, out of mind.
 You just don't think about the volume.